Programme

 Internship

 You have the possibility to do an internship at a company as part of the non-mathematical electives.
-You can come with a proposal, but a professor can also help you to find internship possibilities.
+You can come with a proposal, but a one of the internship coordinators can also help you to find internship possibilities.
 You must speak to the internship coordinator to evaluate if the chosen internship fits your study programme.
+Before you start an internship, the project proposal needs to be approved by the relevant internship coordinator.
+The topic of the internship does not have to fall within your chosen specialisation.

-For the Applied Mathematics students it is mandatory to do either an internship or carry out their thesis at a company.
+For the Applied Mathematics students who did a Bachelor of (Applied) Mathematics it is mandatory to do either an internship or carry out their thesis at a company.
 Doing both is also possible.

 Master's thesis

 The master’s thesis is the final challenge.
 You’ll have to demonstrate your capacity to successfully carry out a research project.
 The projects can be completed at one of the research groups or at a company.
-This will take roughly nine months.
+The thesis projects stands for 45EC, which is equivalent to roughly 30 weeks of full-time work, excluding holidays.
 After that period of time, you can complete the entire project by successfully presenting the results during a public presentation.

 Some examples of recent graduation projects are: